 I just had to pull this old post back out!
 Five years ago I revamped it and made the hats all over again!!
 They are still just as cute!
 I hope you guys enjoy them and make sure to scan to the bottom and see an easy modification that only uses construction paper!

 I have been super busy getting ready for Thanksgiving.
-This means cooking pies, making cute Thanksgiving crafts with the kids all while packing half the house because we are headed south to Tallahassee to spend the holiday with my family.
+This means cooking pies and making cute Thanksgiving crafts with the kids all while packing half the house because we are headed south to Tallahassee to spend the holiday with my family.
 We literally packed half the house, no joke.
-This will be our first trip with two kids!
-Hold me I’m scared!
+We always overpack!

 – Black Cardstock

 – Yellow Construction Paper

 – Grey Construction Paper